Motorcycle Accident Lawyer

 While the details of specific accidents will obviously be different from case to case, generally there are a few types of damages that are common to many motorcycle accidents.
 These include:

 - Your medical expenses related to your injuries from the accident.
-This includes both from your treatment so far as well as predicted medical expenses such as physiotherapy, surgery, etc.
+This includes both your treatment so far as well as predicted medical expenses such as physiotherapy, surgery, etc.

 - Your missed wages from the time you were unable to work due to your injuries